STAND. COM. REP. NO. 2019

 "A BILL FOR AN ACT RELATING TO ENVIRONMENTAL PROTECTION,"

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 2269 and recommends that it pass Second Reading and be referred to your Committee on Commerce, Consumer Protection, and Health.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1546, H.D.
+1, S.D.
+1, and recommends that it pass Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Ways and Means,